-Breast augmentation surgery was the number one cosmetic plastic surgery procedure performed in 2010.
-One of the most common DrDanaMD.com online inquiries I find myself answering is… “How much does breast augmentation surgery cost?”
+Breast Augmentation Surgery was the number one cosmetic plastic surgery procedure performed in 2020.
+One of the most common DRDANAMD.COM online inquiries I find myself answering is… “How much does breast augmentation surgery cost?”

 The Quick Answer…